zenstackhq/zenstack-v3/README.md

 ### Runtime plugins

 V3 introduces a new runtime plugin mechanism that allows you to tap into the ORM's query execution in various ways.
-A plugin implements the [RuntimePlugin](./packages/runtime/src/client/plugin.ts#L121) interface, and can be installed with the `ZenStackClient.$use` API.
+A plugin implements the [RuntimePlugin](./packages/runtime/src/client/plugin.ts#L121) interface, and can be installed with the `ZenStackdb.$use` API.

 You can use a plugin to achieve the following goals: